How Can Drinking During Pregnancy Be Fatal to My Child?

 - The child may have physical problems including heart conditions, liver problems, kidney defects, and deformed limbs

 This syndrome is for obvious reasons fatal to the child.
 But remember that the earlier it is diagnosed, the better treatment your child can get.

 While foetal alcohol spectrum disease does not necessarily have a particular treatment, however, individual disorders can be treated by specialists.
 Special education or caring for their special needs could also help.
 For instance, speech therapists could help toddlers or special-care providers could help older children deal with everyday routines.

 At home, your best chance to help your child is to create a loving and caring atmosphere.
-Children with FAS are likely to develop problems related to substance abuse and violence during the later part of the lives, especially if they were exposed to it during their early years.
+Children with FAS are likely to develop problems related to substance abuse and violence during the later part of their lives, especially if they were exposed to it during their early years.

 As for medication, anti-depressants, neuroleptics and even anti-anxiety drugs can be recommended by doctors if need be.

-But the best solution to deal with the entire problem is stop consuming alcohol and smoking, especially before planning to conceive.
+But the best solution to deal with the entire problem is to stop consuming alcohol and smoking, especially before planning to conceive.